-I have read tips on websites on how to present research at academic conferences.
-This week, I rehearsed my presentation with Luca again and again and revised my script and slides.
-In the first practice run-through, I talked about most of the things I wanted to include, which took 40 minutes (but my slot is only 15 minutes!).
+I have read tips on how to present research at academic conferences.
+This week, I rehearsed my presentation again and again and revised my script and slides.
+In the first practice run-through, I talked about most of the things I wanted to include, which took 40 minutes (but my slot is only 15 minutes).
 My last rehearsal was 20 minutes speaking very fast.
 Luca’s feedback was very helpful; I should talk less about the theory and reduce the number of examples.
-I initially added four examples in my slides but reduced that to three.
+I initially added four examples in my slides but reduced that to two.
 I have learnt that less is better and fewer sentences are better, although I was thinking that more information would be better.
 As well as reducing the content, I have continued confirming and revising my preliminary analysis (there is no end to it anyway).

 Last weekend, I bought three table lamps for our desks and bedside.
 They are lovely little metal lamps with a white pleated shade in a French style.
 I really love them.
 Since we welcomed the lamps into the house, the atmosphere in the rooms has changed a bit: it’s more relaxing.
-On the window sill, we have started lighting a candle; it feels like autumn has truly arrived.
+On the window sill, we have started lighting a candle.
+It feels like autumn has truly arrived.

 My plans after the conference